Infection control principles and practices for local health agencies

 Do I need to wear gloves while administering immunizations?

 - The decision to wear PPE is based on the worker’s assessment of whether there is “reasonable anticipation” of an exposure to blood or OPIM.
 If exposure does not usually occur when giving immunizations, gloves are not necessary but workers may choose to wear gloves if they wish.

 - Gloves should always be available in case of emergency situations that result in contact with blood or OPIM.

-- The General Recommendations on Immunization, December 1, 2006 MMWR Vol 55/No RR-15 (Exit DHS) recommend washing hands with soap and water or waterless alcohol gel between each client in the immunization setting.
+- The General Best Practice Guidelines for Immunization.
+2017 (PDF) recommend washing hands with soap and water or waterless alcohol gel between each client in the immunization setting.

 - If gloves are worn, they should be removed after each client, and hand hygiene should be performed.

 How should gloves that were used in immunization clinics be discarded?